How to Clean a Faucet Aerator

 If you have not been able to remove the aerator from the faucet, the aerator could be seized due to mineral deposit buildup.
 You can still clean the parts by filling a small plastic bag with vinegar and tying the bag to the end of the faucet, submerging the aerator.
 After allowing the aerator to soak, try removing it again.

-STEP 2: Check for debris and disassemble the aerator.
+Step 2: Check for debris and disassemble the aerator.

 With the aerator removed, inspect the inside for any hard water debris or built-up residue that could be binding the parts together.
 Use your finger or a small screwdriver to gently scrape away any mineral deposits to free the pieces of the aerator.
 Once free, you can disassemble the aerator, taking pictures as you disassemble the parts to ensure they are reassembled in the correct order.
-Keep the parts in a safe space to avoid losing them.
+Keep the parts in a safe place to avoid losing them.

 Faucet aerators are made up of several parts that sit inside the metal aerator body, including an outer housing, screen, bushing, mixer, flow restrictor, and washer.
 A toothpick or a similarly small and thin object can help to pop apart the pieces of the aerator and clean out any debris trapped in the threads or blocking the holes in the screen.

-STEP 3: Rinse away loose residue and soak the aerator in vinegar.
+Step 3: Rinse away loose residue and soak the aerator in vinegar.

 Carefully rinse and inspect each piece of the aerator for any signs of significant damage.
 If the internal pieces of the aerator are damaged, then it’s recommended to replace this fitting entirely.
 A simple cleaning will not be able to restore its proper flow or function.
 Some debris and grime will not be able to be rinsed off the aerator pieces.
 Instead, you should proceed as you would if you were learning how to clean a faucet head.

-STEP 4: Scrub the aerator clean with a toothbrush.
+Step 4: Scrub the aerator clean with a toothbrush.

 Hold the screen and mixer up to the light in the bathroom to inspect the parts for any residual debris.
 The tough bristles of a toothbrush can get into small holes and crevices, allowing them to break apart any leftover fragments.
-Go slowly to avoid damaging the parts.
+Work slowly to avoid damaging the parts.

-STEP 5: Rinse, reassemble, and reinstall the aerator.
+Step 5: Rinse, reassemble, and reinstall the aerator.

 Run the faucet to rinse each part of the aerator before carefully reassembling this fitting.
 Use the pictures you took during disassembly to ensure the parts are put back in the correct order.
 With the aerator reassembled, you can reinstall it on the faucet.